-- · a 3 semester (4 quarter) unit lecture course; - · a lecture plus laboratory course of 4 semester (6 quarter) units; or - a standalone laboratory course of 1 semester (2 quarter) units.
+- a 3 semester (4 quarter) unit lecture course; - a lecture plus laboratory course of 4 semester (6 quarter) units; or - a standalone laboratory course of 1 semester (2 quarter) units.

-In the latter two cases, the total number of lower-division GE semester units shall not exceed 40 (or equivalent quarter units).
+In the latter two cases, the total number of GE semester units shall not exceed 49 (74 quarter units).